When You Started Shrinking

 You may not even realize how often you leave yourself in order to keep the peace.
 You may think you are being mature when you are actually disappearing.
 You may think you are being kind when you are betraying your own reality.
 You may think you are staying humble when you are dimming a light that was never meant to be hidden.

-Healing begins when you gently notice the places where you contract.
+Restoration begins when you gently notice the places where you contract.

 Where do you silence yourself?